Antioch teen Kyle Rittenhouse charged with murder, attempted murder for deadly shooting at Kenosha protest

 Rittenhouse was reportedly the only person to shoot anyone during overnight protests.

-Video taken earlier Tuesday night, before the shooting, show the alleged gunman explaining why he came from Antioch to Wisconsin.
+Video taken earlier Tuesday night, before the shooting, shows the alleged gunman explaining why he came from Antioch to Wisconsin.

-"We are protecting from the citizens and I just got pepper sprayed by a person in the crowd," Rittenhouse says in the video.
+"We are protecting from the citizens, and I just got pepper sprayed by a person in the crowd," Rittenhouse said in the video.

+Independent journalist Richie McGinniss interviewed Rittenhouse that night.
+McGinniss was interviewed by police because he also witnessed one of the shootings.

+"People are getting injured.
+Our job is protect this business.
+And part of my job is also to help people.
+If there's someone hurt, I'm running to harm's way," Rittenhouse told McGinniss before the shootings took place.

 ABC7 Eyewitness News has confirmed that Rittenhouse is a former member of a youth police cadet program in the northern suburbs.
 The public safety cadets program included officers from Lindenhurst, Grayslake and Hainseville police departments.